How can I gain teacher registration and accreditation?

 - Create and maintain supportive and safe learning environments.

-- Assess, provide feedback and report on student learning.
+- Assess, provide feedback and report on learning.

 - Engage in professional learning.

-- Engage professionally with colleagues, parents/carers and the community.
+- Engage professionally with colleagues, parents/carers and community.

-You can learn more about Australian Professional Standards for Teachers here.
+You can learn more about the standards here: https://www.aitsl.edu.au/teach/standards

 To graduate teachers this may seem like a daunting project, but don’t worry – there is help at hand.
 You will have support from a mentor who will guide you through the process.